-The decrease in overall reserves is driven by secondary schools where reserves decreased in the latest year, as they have done in recent years, and are now in deficit by £4.4 million.
-Overall there was a decrease of £4.0 million in total reserves.
+The decrease in overall reserves is driven by primary schools where reserves decreased by £8.0 million or 17% in the latest year.
+Overall there was a decrease of £14.7 million in total reserves.

-Swansea had the highest level of reserves per pupil at £251 while Monmouthshire had the lowest with a deficit of £22 per pupil.
+Ceredigion had the highest level of reserves per pupil at £285 while Denbighshire had the lowest with a deficit of £91 per pupil.

-Since the economic downturn and the introduction of austerity measures there has been an increasing number of schools with negative or lower level of reserves.
-10% of schools now have reserves over 10% of expenditure, half of the percentage a decade ago.
+Since the economic downturn in 2008 and the introduction of austerity measures there has been an increasing number of schools with negative or lower level of reserves.
+10% of schools have reserves over 10% of expenditure, half of the percentage a decade ago.

 Datasets and interactive tools

 Rydym yn croesawu galwadau a gohebiaeth yn Gymraeg / We welcome calls and correspondence in Welsh.

 Telephone: 0300 025 8099